crowdcomms/frontend-coding-challenge/README.md

 6. Once again the details view will display any information about the speaker you deem suitable
 7. Add unit tests

+Extra points if you can build it with NgRx.

 You will need to add me(dandouglas) as a collaborator to the repo once you have finished.

 ## Requirements